Now That We Found Love: Heavy D and the Boyz version

-"Now That We Found Love" was very successful on the singles charts on several continents.
-In Europe, it reached number two in the Netherlands, Sweden and the UK.
-In the latter, the single peaked in its fourth week at the UK Singles Chart, on July 21, 1991.
-It was held off the top spot by Bryan Adams' "(Everything I Do) I Do It For You".
-On the UK Dance Singles Chart, it reached number four.
-Additionally, the single entered the top 10 also in Austria (8), Belgium (5), Denmark (3), Germany (4), Greece (5), Ireland (6), Norway (6), Spain (5) and Switzerland (4), as well as on the Eurochart Hot 100, where it peaked at number four in September 1991.
-Outside Europe, it peaked at number-one on the RPM Dance/Urban chart in Canada, number two on the Billboard Hot Dance Club Play chart and number eleven on the Billboard Hot 100 in the US.
-In Oceania, "Now That We Found Love" was also a top 10 hit in Australia and New Zealand, peaking at number six and ten, respectively.

-"Now That We Found Love" was awarded with a gold record in the United States, with a sale of 500,000 singles.

 Critical reception

 AllMusic editor Alex Henderson complimented the Heavy D & the Boyz version as "melodic", and "fun and escapist in nature".
 J.D.
 Considine from The Baltimore Sun wrote, "If the Hevster can keep serving up singles as infectious as "Now That We Found Love", he'll get few complaints."
-Larry Flick from Billboard viewed it as a "fab hip-house interpretation" and "an invigorating peak-hour anthem".
+Larry Flick from Billboard magazine named it a "fab hip-house interpretation" and "an invigorating peak-hour anthem".
 He also noted that the producer "adds a mainstream gloss that could spark a top 40 breakthrough hit."
 Henderson and DeVancy for Cashbox stated that this is a song "to look out for".
 James Bernard from Entertainment Weekly called it a "fast-paced hip-house jam".
+Zane from Melody Maker wrote, "Everything that made the original so special is lovingly reproduced with only a smattering of new noises and beats spun in.
+A perfect party tune."
 James Hamilton from Music Week named it Pick of the Week in the category of Dance, declaring it as a "jaunty singalong stereo rap".
-Martin Aston from the RM Dance Update felt that the track "has been given a bouncy, slick gloss, with a typically snappy slice of rap from the heavyweight poet."
 Eric Deggans from The Pittsburgh Press described it as "reggae-flavored".
+Martin Aston from the Record Mirror Dance Update felt that the track "has been given a bouncy, slick gloss, with a typically snappy slice of rap from the heavyweight poet."
 Marc Andrews from Smash Hits complimented it as "rap at its most jolly and fun-filled".